kubernetes/enhancements/keps/sig-cli/20200115-kubectl-diff.md

 ### Risks and Mitigations

-Risks are extremely limited, but can exist since the feature depends on server-side Dry-run.
+Risks are extremely limited, but can exist since the feature depends on server-side dry-run.
 If a bug in dry-run ends-up writing a resource by accident, then `kubectl diff` could be writing to that resource also by accident.